mttgll/ALE/README.md

 * ### ALE only parses ACT logs.
 It does not create ACT logs.

 * ### ACT logs do not capture Auto-Translate messages.
-They will show as empty messages in the ACT log, and will show as empty when parsing them with this tool.
+They will show as empty messages in the ACT log, and will show as empty messages when parsing them with this tool.

 * ### I recommend to also use screenshots, video recording, and/or manually copying and pasting chat logs in addition to using this tool for backing up chat logs.